ifteheralom/verisso/readme.md

 3. Build and run the project (main.rs).
 4. The test program will execute the following functions and dispay the results on the console:
    - `test_credential` This will test the runtime for VC issuance, VC verificaiton, SPoK creation and SPoK verification.
-   - `test_credential` This will test the runtime for ID token issuance and verification.
+   - `test_token` This will test the runtime for ID token issuance and verification.